 Seasonal ratings for survival tents will generally vary between three and four seasons with the major difference usually coming down to the ability of the shelter to deal with snow and heavier wind and rain conditions.
 The local environment where you anticipate you’ll use the tent most will have the most bearing on the

-Many of the best survival shelters will function equally well whatever the weather, however you can expect to pay a premium in either (and sometimes both) price and weight.
+Many of the best survival shelters and survival tent choices will function equally well whatever the weather, however you can expect to pay a premium in either (and sometimes both) price and weight.
 With that being said, if your budget can stretch to a comprehensive tent that performs in all conditions, you can be assured that you’ll be totally covered for every eventuality.

 Most of the best survival tents will be rated anywhere between 3 and 4 seasons and as you can probably tell, this indicator gives you a pretty good idea of how well the shelter will hold up in different climates.

 Four season tents (also known as ‘all season’ tents) are built to withstand the more extreme weather conditions associated with winter such as stronger winds and heavy snowfall that three season tents are not as readily equipped to deal with.

 These kinds of expedition tents are extremely durable, water resistant, and lightweight and as such, are often favored by mountaineers and for use in extreme conditions.

 With a 4 season survival tent, you’re really looking at the ability of the structure to survive much heavier gusts of wind, heavy downpours, and to offer a significantly improved snow loading ability.